Overview

 Verify file format is supported (see formats above)

-Check file size is within tier limit (100MB free, 3GB Business)
+Check file size is within your plan's limit:

 Ensure file is publicly accessible (for URL-based uploads)